-We accept students who are currently enrolled in undergraduate programs.
-College graduates, with a bachelor’s degree or above, are not eligible.
+SPARK can only accept students who are currently enrolled in an undergraduate program.
+Recent college graduates, with a bachelor’s degree or above, are not eligible.

 There is no minimum GPA to apply, however, our program is extremely competitive.
 Most have a minimum of a "B" average, but it is not required to apply.

 The SPARK program does not arrange or fund housing for the selected participants.
-For this reason, most of our successful applicants are local.
-We hope to change this in the future but are currently limited by funding.
+For this reason, most of our successful applicants are local or have local family.
 You do not have to indicate the local address at the time of the application if you are still in the process of arranging it, but it must be provided in the case of acceptance.

 The selection of candidates will be based on aptitude and interest in research demonstrated through relevant experience, written essay, letters of recommendation, and academic performance.

 Due to the volume of applications, it is not possible to provide feedback to those individuals who are not selected.
-Admission decisions are not discussed with parents.
+Admission decisions will not be discussed with parents.